 Subscribe to see all key actions, controversies, quotes, and what's next.

 Sign in to subscribeIt.
 But I also like to come here because.
-19. My name is Raven I am here today as a lover and pulse action forgiveness.
-Two years ago my own family experience.
-Out of respect for my family's privacy and also because there are.
-Children on.
-Institutions must not press processes must not depend on personal discretion.
-As an engineer who understands value and best practices I believe that standards are executing research and standards create consistency standards assured quality ambiguity however, does not.
-Is not to expand nor is it to rare ledger.
-It establishes procedural and procedural safeguards it ensures that when furnaces close.
-Strengthens consistency and amor it is the delivery force.
-Form responsible system.
-Okay, folks, welcome back.
+Foreign.
+My name is Raven I am here today as a mother and advocate Whether.
+Two years ago my own family established practice a very unfortunate situation in which.
+Out of respect for anyone's privacy and also because there are time for system as a children are brave enough to stay true the currents must not hesitate.
+Institutions must not pass Processes must not compare.
+As an engineer who understands validate best practices I believe that standards are executed.
+Standards create consistency, standards assured color there is.
+I understand that.
+Fortunately but man.
+The purpose of this road is not to withstand harbor nor is it to create a country.
+It establishes procedural and procedural safeguards.
+It ensures that when it runs and snows to define the process it strengthens consistency and accountability.
+It lead divorce's trust by making execution it is the delivery extraordinary.
+Responsible system.
+It's.
+Okay, folks.
+Welcome back.
 We are moving on to Senate Bill 51.
 Welcome sponsors, please tell us about your bills.
-Senator Ball thank you Madam Chair, and thank you members of the committee.
-I'm happy to be here in front of the committee today to talk about Senate Bill 51, which deals with an issue that's come through this building over the last several years, which is age assurance.
-I think everyone on this committee has kids and for some of you…
+Senator Ball thank you, Madam Chair, and thank you members of the committee.
+I'm happy to be here in front of the committee…

 Subscribe to unlock the full transcript, summary, and search across all Colorado committee hearings.